 A list of organizations currently active on the campus appears below.
 More detailed information regarding all campus organizations listed will be found in the current issue of the Student Handbook.
-The Office of the Dean of Student Development will assist in answering questions in this area or click on SGA link: www.mwsc.edu/clubsandorgs.html
+The Center for Student Engagement will assist in answering questions in this area or click on the link www.missouriwestern.edu/studentdevlorgs.asp.